 Highway No. 1 leads directly to Mae Sai and ends there at the border.

-Then the most important thing – a roof over your head: Hotels in Mae Sai
+Most important: a roof over your head – Hotels in Mae Sai

 The Mae Sai Complex Hotel is a purple house about 200 meters from the border.
 Address: 284 M. 7, Mae Sai.
 Reasonable prices.
 Accordingly, one should not have high expectations regarding the equipment.
 (20.444407° N, 99.881185° O)